iheartradio/asobu/README.md

 Asobu is a library that provides ability to create distributed Http endpoints between Play applications and Akka applications deployed in an Akka cluster.

 ## Caveat
 Asobu requires use site having [SI-2712](https://issues.scala-lang.org/browse/SI-2712) fixed.
 The easiest way to achieve that would be using Miles Sabing's [SI-2712 fix plugin](https://github.com/milessabin/si2712fix-plugin).
-In short, you can add the following to your build.sbt file
+In short, you can add the following to your build.sbt file.
+Also we are pre-release so the API is by no means stable yet, but we'd love to see feedbacks, contributions etc.

 ```Scala
 addCompilerPlugin("com.milessabin" % "si2712fix-plugin" % "1.1.0" cross CrossVersion.full)